kevinlee9/ML-kitchen/README.md

 # ML-kitchen
 useful code snippets in ML and DL

+for accelerating preprocessing, testing and visualizing

-based on numpy, tensorflow, pytorch, matplotlib, etc...
+based on numpy, matplotlib, tensorflow, pytorch, etc...